MARLlib: A Scalable and Efficient Multi-agent Reinforcement Learning Library: MARLlib's Solution on Algorithm Side Unification

-A common framework to solve multi-agent problems is Centralized Training Decentralized Execution (CTDE), where agents maintain their own policies for independent execution and optimization, and centralized information can be utilized to coordinate agents' update directions during the training phase.
-Under this framework, existing libraries split the whole learning pipeline into two stages: data sampling and model optimization.
+MARLlib follows the Centralized Training Decentralized Execution (CTDE) framework to address multi-agent problems.
+In this framework, agents maintain their own policies for independent execution and optimization, while centralized information can be utilized to coordinate agents' update directions during the training phase.

+Existing libraries typically split the whole learning pipeline into two stages: data sampling and model optimization.
 In the model optimization stage, all data sampled in the data sampling stage are available to make the training centralized.
-However, in this way, choosing proper data and using these data to optimize the model are coupled in the same stage.
-As a result, extending an algorithm to fit other task modes (e.g. both cooperative and competitive) becomes more challenging and requires redesigning the whole learning pipeline.
+However, this approach couples the selection of proper data and the use of that data to optimize the model in the same stage.
+As a result, extending an algorithm to fit other task modes, such as both cooperative and competitive scenarios, becomes challenging and may require redesigning the entire learning pipeline.

-MARLlib addresses this issue by equivalently decomposing the original grouped dataflow into agent-level distributed dataflow.
-Essentially, it takes every agent in multi-agent training as an independent unit during sample collection and optimization, but shares centralized information among agents during the \texttt{postprocessing} phase (\texttt{postprocessing} is a RLlib API for processing sampled data before model optimization; we enrich it to accommodate diverse algorithms) to ensure the equivalence.
-In \texttt{postprocessing}, agents share observed data (data sampled from the environment) and predicted data (actions taken by their policies or Q values) with others.
-All agents maintain individual data buffers, which stores their experiences as well as necessary information shared by other agents.
-After entering the learning stage, no information sharing is needed among agents and they can optimize themselves independently.
-In this way, we \textit{distribute} originally combined dataflow to agents and fully decouple data sharing and optimization, thereby allowing the same implementation to solve multiple modes of tasks.
+To address this issue, MARLlib decomposes the original grouped dataflow into an agent-level distributed dataflow.
+Each agent in multi-agent training is treated as an independent unit during sample collection and optimization, but centralized information is shared among agents during the \texttt{postprocessing} phase to ensure equivalence.
+In this phase, agents share observed data (data sampled from the environment) and predicted data (actions taken by their policies or Q values) with others.
+All agents maintain individual data buffers to store their experiences and necessary information shared by other agents.
+Once the learning stage begins, no further information sharing is required among agents, and they can optimize themselves independently.
+This distribution of the dataflow to agents and complete decoupling of data sharing and optimization allows the same implementation to handle multiple task modes.